Post-Acute Withdrawal Syndrome is not a term many people are familiar with, although most know about the symptoms.

 What are the Symptoms of Post-Acute Withdrawal Syndrome?

-Below are a list of the symptoms that typically accompany post-acute withdrawal syndrome.
-It is important that anyone going through this stage of detox makes self care a priority.
+Below is a partial list of Post-Acute Withdrawal Syndrome symptoms that typically accompany this phase of recovery.
+It is essential that anyone going through this stage of detox makes self care a priority in their journey.

 - Inability to think clearly